-Principle 2 Assessment should be valid, reliable and consistent 1 100 COOLING ME DE VALLAY TEMAD TE AMA COMOTOCINE 3.2 Implementation 3.2.1 Assessment tasks (summative and formative, where appropriate) will align with the intended module learning outcomes.
+Principle 2 Assessment should be valid, reliable and consistent 3.2 Implementation 3.2.1 Assessment tasks (summative and formative, where appropriate) will align with the intended module learning outcomes.
 3.2.2 Assessment design will incorporate the use of assessment criteria, grade descriptors and nuanced rubrics, where appropriate.
 3.2.3 Internal and external moderation procedures will be applied where appropriate; to ensure that marking and grading of assessments is consistent across markers.
 3.2.4 The volume of summative assessment tasks will be commensurate with workload per unit of credit across programmes in terms of level of study and hours of work.
-3.2.5 Written coursework will be checked for originality using Originality Checking Software (e.g. Turnitin) where this is appropriate to the learning outcomes and assessment design.
+3.2.5 Written coursework will be checked for originality using Originality Checking Software (e.g., Turnitin) where this is appropriate to the learning outcomes and assessment design.
 This includes written dissertations and major projects with a written component.
-Principle 2 Principle 3 Assessment should be guided by a programme-level/departmental approach rissessment should be guided by a programme-level/departmental approach 3.3 Implementation 3.3.1 Assessment forms an integral part of programme design and will relate to module and programme learning outcomes.
+Principle 3 Assessment should be guided by a programme-level/departmental approach 3.3 Implementation 3.3.1 Assessment forms an integral part of programme design and will relate to module and programme learning outcomes.
 3.3.2 A range of assessment methods across a programme will be employed in order to: a) avoid unnecessary duplication, b) ensure that the diverse abilities of students can be both developed and demonstrated, c) assess a wide range of knowledge and skills, and d) ensure that programme learning outcomes can be achieved.
-3.3.3 The volume of summative assessments and associated word count (where written coursework applies), will be commensurate with the credit weighting of modules and consistently applied 2.2.4 at programme level.
-3.3.4 Information about module assessments including the assignment topic, weighting, task 3.3.5 description, submission date and feedback/feedforward will be published, as appropriate.
-Programme teams/departments should plan the scheduling of assessment and feedback to 3.3.3 ensure that marking and feedback/feedforward is manageable. crisure that marking and recubick/recurorward is manageable.
+3.3.3 The volume of summative assessments and associated word count (where written coursework applies), will be commensurate with the credit weighting of modules and consistently applied at programme level.
+3.3.4 Information about module assessments including the assignment topic, weighting, task description, submission date and feedback/feedforward will be published, as appropriate.
+3.3.5 Programme teams/departments should plan the scheduling of assessment and feedback to ensure that marking and feedback/feedforward is manageable.
 Principle 4 Feedback/feedforward is an integral part of assessment and learning 3.4 Implementation 3.4.1 Assessment design will ensure students have opportunities to receive feedback/feedforward, thereby allowing for reflection on learning.
 3.4.2 Feedback/feedforward will be appropriate to the level of the student, to the learning outcomes, the nature of the learning activity, and the numbers of students in a module/programme (see Appendix B for multiple modes of feedback/feedforward).
 3.4.3 Constructive alignment between learning outcome/s and assessment/s will inform and aid feedback, helping to ensure its relevance and appropriateness.